FailAcademy/learning/wdp-vancouver/_slides/week-09/01-security-deployment-hosting.md

 **Used for:** Output being used in the context of an HTML attribute (think `title`, `data-` fields, `alt` text).

-**What it does:** The exact same thing as esc_html.
+**What it does:** The exact same thing as `esc_html`.
 The only difference is that different WordPress filters are applied to each function.

 **[esc_attr() in the Codex.](http://codex.wordpress.org/Function_Reference/esc_attr)**